• Skip to primary navigation

 Coffee is a debated food on a low histamine diet, with some people drinking it without any issues, while others can't touch a drop.

 The SIGHI list rates coffee as 1, with a note, 'caffeine stimulates nerves and bowel, which may be mast cell activating'.
 There isn't any information as to whether decaf coffee has the same effect.
-As always, only use if you know you tolerate well.
+As always, only use foods if you know you tolerate well.

 🥣 More delicious chia pudding recipes